 The aws configure wizard prompts for an access key ID, secret access key, default region, and default output format.
-It writes secret credential material to ~/.aws/credentials and writes non-secret defaults such as region and output to ~/.aws/config.
-When you add --profile work, the wizard writes [work] in the credentials file and [profile work] in the config file.
+It writes key material to ~/.aws/credentials and writes non-secret defaults such as region and output to ~/.aws/config.
+When --profile work is used, the wizard writes [work] in the credentials file and [profile work] in the config file.

-Use this workflow only when you were intentionally given access keys for CLI use.
-Do not use root account keys, and do not assume the saved profile will always win at runtime because command-line flags and environment variables can override it.
-If your organization signs in through the AWS Management Console or IAM Identity Center, use aws login or aws configure sso instead of saving long-term keys locally.
+Saving long-term access keys is appropriate only when that credential method is approved for the account.
+Do not use root account keys, and check the resolved profile before account-sensitive work because command-line flags and environment variables can override saved file values.
+If the account is accessed through the AWS Management Console or IAM Identity Center, use aws login or aws configure sso instead of storing long-term keys locally.

 The platform suffix differs between Linux and macOS.
-The important result is that the command returns an aws-cli version instead of command not found.
+The important result is that the command returns an aws-cli/2 version line instead of command not found.

 Related: How to install AWS CLI on Ubuntu